 |Number of Stores|

 Is Capital One Shopping Worth It?

-While you likely won’t be able to replace your income with Capital One Shopping, it’s an easy way to get discounts on your items while also potentially earning some cash back.
+While you likely won’t be able to replace your income with Capital One Shopping, it’s an easy way to get discounts on your items while also potentially earning some gift cards.

 The portal and app are simple to use and if you don’t mind an added step in your purchase process, I think it is definitely worth it.

 If you are a big online shopper, there’s almost no downside to using Capital One Shopping.